-In 2011, David began his own CTA program Opus Futures, LLC–a discretionary managed futures strategy with over $45M AUM.
+In 2011, David began his own CTA program Opus Futures, LLC–a discretionary futures strategy focused on agricultural products.
 David has always had a strong passion for markets and trading.

 The risk of loss in trading commodity futures contracts can be substantial.
 You should, therefore, carefully consider whether such trading is suitable for you in light of your circumstances and financial resources.
 You should be aware of the following points:

 (1) You may sustain a total loss of the funds you deposit with your broker to establish or maintain a position in the commodity futures market, and you may incur losses beyond these amounts.
 If the market moves against your positions, you may be called upon by your broker to deposit a substantial amount of additional margin funds, on short notice, in order to maintain your positions.
 If you do not provide the required funds within the time required by your broker, your position may liquidated at a loss, and you will be liable for any resulting deficit in your account.